TouchTone/make_contact/README.md

 you want to install it and execute the program there (or extract it using 7z to the place you want it to go to).

+It has a GUI now, just run the make_contact_gui.bat batch file to start it.
+Set your desired options, select/drag'n'drop the folders, press Run and enjoy.

-To use it just drop the folder you want to create the contact sheet for onto the make_contact.bat script.
+To use it without GUI just drop the folder(s) you want to create the contact sheet for onto the make_contact.bat script.
 You can do this with multiple folders, they will be created one after the other.